JRC1995/Machine-Translation-Transformers/README.md

 ### Creating separate vocabulary lists for English words and Bengali words

-The index of vocabulary will represent the numerical representation of the word which is the value of vocabulary at that index.
+The index of vocabulary will represent the numerical representation of the word which is stored at that index.